Yoko Ono, 'Wish Tree Garden', Copenhagen Contemporary, 2016. Photo: Siw Aldershvile

 About Yoko Ono

-Yoko Ono was born in 1933 in Tokyo and moved to New York in 1953, where she lives and works today.
+Yoko Ono (b.1933 in Tokyo) moved to New York in 1953, where she lives and works today.
 She studied Music and Poetry there at the Sarah Lawrence College.
 In the 1960s she was part of the artist group Fluxus, where she became particularly well known for her performance and conceptual art.